I’ve visited dozens of schools across the country—from Brooklyn to San Francisco.

 What do Skype and life have in common?

-An in-person visit is the ideal author experience for everyone.
-Unfortunately, schools are limited by their budgets and resources.
-In that case, Skype visits are a great solution!
 I’ve done many Skype visits and they’re always a blast.
 Skype visits are like life: fun and unpredictable.
-Sometimes the sound goes out and I can’t hear anything.
-Sometimes my face disappears.
+Sometimes the sound goes out and I can’t hear anything for two seconds.
+Sometimes my face flickers.
 Sometimes only the third word comes through.
-But most of the time, all works well and we have lots of fun.
+But I have yet to experience a bad Skype visit.

 Books are powerful tools.